SteveLauC/Notes/database/CMU15-445-2021-fall/lecture5.md

       Then another query Q2(select avg(a) from A) comes, and the DBMS knows Q2 and Q1 need to scan the same disk file(Page 0-5).
-Normally(with optimization), Q2 should scan disk page from Page 0, but the DBMS knows Q2 and Q1 should scan the same page so it will ask attach the cursor of Q2 to the cursor of Q1, so that they all scan from Page 3.
+Normally(with optimization), Q2 should scan from Page 0, but the DBMS knows Q2 and Q1 should scan the same page so it will simply attach the cursor of Q2 to the cursor of Q1, so that they all scan from Page 3.
 When Page 5 is scanned, Q1 is done.
 But Q2 still needs to scan Page0-2 to finish its job.